jochumb/geoguessr-an-evenly-distributed-world/docs/index.md

 The resulting points are not evenly distributed; at best, they are evenly distributed relative to the available coverage in road coverage and Streetview coverage.
 So the map is biased toward more western and more developed countries.

 It seems the way to combat this would be to have A Curated World oriented towards having more evenly distributed locations.

+### Possible improvements

+Instead of looking for a road with Streetview at the generated point it would be better to look for a Streetview location anywhere within the poligons between the generated points.
+However, I have not yet been able to figure out how to do a request for the nearest road with Streetview from a certain location, and I haven't thought of another method yet (that also doesn't require lots of Google Maps API requests.)

+While this would give a more even dsitribution I'm not sure if this would improve the Map quality.
+As areas with lower coverage might up with a lot of locations on the same few roads.